melezhik/outthentic/README.md

 ### text blocks

 Need to validate that some lines goes successively?

     # stdout

     this string followed by
     that string followed by
     another one string
     with that string
     at the very end.

     # check list
     # this text block
     # consists of 5 strings
     # goes consequentially
     # line by line:

     begin:
         # plain strings
         this string followed by
         that string followed by
         another one
         # regexps patterns:
     regexp: with (this|that)
         # and the last one in a block
         at the very end
     end:

 See [comments-blank-lines-and-text-blocks](https://github.com/melezhik/outthentic-dsl#comments-blank-lines-and-text-blocks) in Outthentic::DSL documentation pages.

 # Hooks

-Story hooks are extension points to change [story run](#story-run) process.
+Story hooks are extension points to change [story runner](#story-runner) behavior.

-It's just a scripts  gets executed _in the beginning_ of a story.
+It's just a scripts gets executed _before scenario script_.

 You should name your hooks as `hook.*` and place them into story directory